kaiosilveira/advent-of-code-2023/day-02/README.md

 end
 ```

 Now, we have some work to do.

 First, we need to separate the "game name" (the "Game XYZ" part) from the rounds (everything after the `:`).
 Then, we need to isolate each round (based on the `;`).
 Finally, we will need to isolate each color used in the round.
-Let's do it step by step below.
+Let's do it step-by-step below.

 To separate the game name from the rounds and then isolate the rounds, we can use `String#spit`: